yig/plot2gltf/README.md

 Key features:

-1. Supports multiple geometry types: triangles, lines, points, normals, and text
+1. Supports multiple geometry types:
+    - Triangle meshes
+    - Line segments and line strips (as hairlines or cylinder tubes)
+    - Points (as dots or spheres)
+    - Normal vectors (as lines or arrows)
+    - Text labels
 2. Automatic color generation using the golden ratio for visually distinct colors
 3. Optional manual color specification
 4. All geometries are combined into a single GLTF file
 5. Proper material setup with metallic-roughness PBR workflow

-Here's how to use it:
+It is meant to be as easy to use as generating a 3D [matplotlib](https://matplotlib.org) plot.

+## Example

 ```python
 # Example usage: